princesegzy01/nearest-store-location/README.md

         style="float: left; margin-right: 10px;" />

-## .
 ## Parameters to supply
 GET `/closest` is the route called to retrieve the closest store.
 However there are some compulsory querystring parameters that is needed to be pass along with the query.

-- `zip`: (String) The caller of this endpoint needs to supply a valid zip code e.g 01035 to sucessfully query this endpoint.
+- `zip`: (String) The caller of this endpoint needs to supply a valid zip code e.g *01035* to sucessfully query this endpoint.

     OR

-- `address` (String): This is a  human readable address that e.g 1600 Amphitheatre Parkway in Mountain View, California, United States that can be passed along with the request as against zip codes
+- `address` (String): This is a  human readable address that e.g *1600 Amphitheatre Parkway in Mountain View, California, United States* that can be passed along with the request as against zip codes

-- `units` (String) : This is the unit of measurement you want to see get the distance. parameter must be either `mi` (default) or `km`.
+- `units` (String) : This is the unit of measurement you want to get the distance in. parameter must be either `mi` (default) or `km`.

 ## Result

 Below is a sample result of a successful query and the json output contains 3 nodes:
-1. **store** : This is the closest store retrieved from the dataset base on the algorithm.
+1. **store** : This is the closest store retrieved from the dataset.
 2. **currentLocation** : This is the cordinates of the given zip code or address.
-3. **distance**: This nodes return the calculated distance between the store and the current loacation node.
+3. **distance**: This return the calculated distance between the store and the current loacation node.

         {
             "status": {